seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 One final thing I will mention about 3D coordinates is that it is common to specify 3D positions, directions and transformations using 4 dimensional vectors and matricies.
 I won't go into it now but it is very useful to remember that _positional_ coordinates generally have a 4th dimension _w_ set to 1.0 and _directions_ generally have _w_ set to 0.
 This makes the linear algebra work out nicely when multiplying against transformation matricies as the 4th dimension in the vector usually controls the translation factor of the transformation, which is not relevant for directions (i.e., a 'north' pointing vector is stil pointing north no matter where the vector is located in space.)

 ### Shaders and the render pipeline
 Every time you call an OpenGL draw operation (the `glDrawArrays()` or `glDrawElements()` commands) you invoke the entire render pipeline.
-This is when the GPU passes the verticies in your primitives to your vertex shader, clips the resulting coordinates, generates triangles from the vertices, rasterises them into fragments, passes those fragments to your fragment shader then blends and otherwise processes those fragments into pixels on your screen (or some other framebuffer.)
+This is when the GPU passes the verticies in your primitives to your vertex shader, clips the resulting coordinates, generates triangles from the vertices, rasterises them into fragments, passes those fragments to your fragment shader then tests visibility, blends and dithers those fragments into pixels on your screen (or some other framebuffer.)

 The difference between `glDrawArrays()` and `glDrawElements()` is in how the GPU knows which vertices to use when transforming your vertices into triangles. `glDrawArrays()` is simpler in that it builds triangles using the vertices in their given order - in a GL_TRIANGLES primitive, triangle T0 will be built from vertices V0, V1 and V2, triangle T1 built from V3, V4, V5 and so on.